ammaramin763/Wireshark-packet-sniffing/README.md

 Objectives

-− To get familiar with capturing network packets using Wireshark.
+− To efficiently capture network packets using Wireshark.